BayatGames/.github/SUPPORT.md

 *   Check if a similar question has already been asked on GitHub
 *   When possible, provide sample code, a [.NET Fiddle][dotnetfiddle], [Repl.it][replit], or a video demonstration
 *   The more detailed and well-structured your question, the better we can assist you

+## Game-Specific Support

+For our games, we recommend:

+* Checking our [FAQ page](https://bayat.io/games/faq) for common questions
+* Using in-game support options where available
+* Joining game-specific channels in our Discord community
+* Reporting bugs through our dedicated [game issue form](https://bayat.io/games/report-issue)

 ## Contributions